 There are advantages in using adhesives:

-Adhesive research is remaining as progressive and forward-looking as the advances in engineering materials.
-Regulations such as the Vehicle End of Life Directive have affected material usage in the auto industry which has in turn created a demand for top quality adhesives able to deal with these materials, notably the famous “Green” PVC and the new self-reinforced polypropylene (SrPP).
+Adhesive research remains as progressive and forward-looking as the advances in engineering materials.
+Regulations such as the Vehicle End of Life Directive have affected material usage in the auto industry, which has, in turn, created a demand for top-quality adhesives able to deal with these materials, notably the famous “Green” PVC and the new self-reinforced polypropylene (SrPP).
 With these new options come new challenges.
 The demand now is for even more advanced adhesives to bond the new materials.
 New RoHS and WEEE requirements mean adhesives must be statutorily compliant.
-Other approvals frequently required include potable water, gas, oxygen and medically compatible adhesives.
+Other approvals frequently required include potable water, gas, oxygen, and medically compatible adhesives.

-If you have some questions or need to know more about bonding and issues related to advanced engineering materials, or need more information about adhesives and benefits for your business, please contact Permabond (tel.
-0800 975 9800 or e-mail email@example.com).
+For more information on advanced adhesive materials or need more information about adhesives and benefits for your business, please contact Permabond (tel.
+0800 975 9800 or (732-868-1372 Americas) e-mail firstname.lastname@example.org or email@example.com).